Fort Worth Car Accident Lawyer

-How Sharing Fault For Your Fort Worth Car Accident Might Affect Your Case
+How Can Sharing Fault For Your Car Accident Affect Your Case?

 Anyone who contributes to an accident can share some of the blame.
 This includes victims who get hurt or suffer damages in a crash.
 If you share fault or are blamed for your car accident in Fort Worth, it’s important to understand how the state’s modified comparative negligence rules might affect your case.

 - Sharing fault won’t automatically disqualify you from recovering compensation.

 - You can seek damages from other parties as long as you share no more than 50 percent of the blame.